AlainParadis/designschool/_topics/dielines.md

   - <a href="http://www.claytowne.com/beats-digging-ditches/dieline-tutorial-how-to-create-a-dieline-for-your-product-package-design/" target="_blank" title="How to make a die line">How to make a die line</a>
 video: "https://www.youtube.com/embed/Ga2Xi2ngo20?rel=0"
 downloads:
 description: "A die is used to cut paper stock for kit folders, packaging and more.
-To create a physical die, you need to design its outline first."
+To create a physical die, you need to design its outline first.
+The commercial printer will use your outline to create your piece.
+This is why all of your measurements needs to be very precise."
 details: |
   <!--- Find a youtube video of a die cutter in use. --->